Skip to main content

 • Per-property-group routing.
 One Auto Message per group of listings, each scoped to those listings, each sending to a different email/phone.
 Good if different cities have different on-call teams.

 • Tiered notification.
-One Auto Message via SMS (concise body) for instant alerting, plus a second Auto Message via email (full template body) for the audit trail.
+One Auto Message via SMS or WhatsApp (concise body) for instant alerting, plus a second Auto Message via email (full template body) for the audit trail.

 • Slack / Teams / PagerDuty.
 Most chat tools accept an inbound email address — point the email Auto Message there.
 For PagerDuty, route to the email integration of the relevant service.